sselvamani/Learning/README.md

 	-	Jenkins	,Github Actions ,Spinnaker

 👀  Scripting
-	- Python,Go and Powershell
+	- Python,Go lang

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AWS.Kubernetes learnings
 - 📫 How to reach me ...
 - 💞️- 💞️- 💞️- 💞️- 💞️